tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 INFO:tensorflow:global step 3: loss = 18.8032 (1.925 sec/step)
 ```

-While the model is training, its possible to visualize various metrics such as  loss, accuracy, histograms of weights and biases and model graphs.
+While the model is training, it is possible to visualize various metrics such as loss, accuracy, histograms of weights and biases and model graphs.
 Full documentation on tensorbaord can be found at [Tensorboard_guide](https://www.tensorflow.org/tensorboard/get_started).
-To initiate the tensorbaord, start additional instance of terminal /command prompt and navigate to the `tensorflow_training` folder in the repository.
-Run the following commands to activate conda virtual environment and run tensorboard.
+To initiate the tensorboard, start an additional instance of terminal /command prompt and navigate to the `tensorflow_training` folder in the repository.
+Run the following commands to activate the conda virtual environment and run tensorboard.

 ```
 $ conda activate tf1_12_gpu